barryclark/jekyll-now/_posts/2019-06-26-visual-numpy.md

 ## Indexing

-We can index and slices NumPy arrays in all the ways we can slice python lists:
+We can index and slice NumPy arrays in all the ways we can slice python lists:

 <div class="img-div-any-width" markdown="0">
   <image src="/images/numpy/numpy-array-slice.png"/>